So, you want to get started with gardening. From Scratch.

 There is no doubt that a great garden begins with great soil.
 When you add components to your existing ground, it’s called amending the soil.
 Amendments can include lime to raise the pH of acidic soil.
 You can also use compost to amend the earth that supplies organic matter and micronutrients.

-However, choose these materials with care, and use only what you need to achieve good soil structure.
-Suppose you're using perlite, vermiculite, and calcinated clay.
-These minerals are produced by applying heat and less susceptible than bare sand dredged from river bottoms.
+However, choose these materials with care, and use only what you need to achieve a good soil structure.
+Suppose you’re using perlite, vermiculite, and calcinated clay.
+These minerals are produced by applying heat and are less susceptible than bare sand dredged from river bottoms.

 Test your soil